karino2/mdvcat/README.md

 ## Install

-For Mac, there is binary drop in [Releases](https://github.com/karino2/mdvcat/releases)
+For Mac, there is binary drop in [Releases](https://github.com/karino2/mdvcat/releases).
+(You also need to install dotnet core runtime 6.0)

 Also, there is homebrew tap for mdvcat.
 You can install follwoing way.